British Airways and Coronavirus: Cancelled Flights Lawsuit

 Berger Montague has filed a class action lawsuit against British Airways, PLC on behalf of passengers who did not receive refunds when their British Airways flights were cancelled due to the coronavirus pandemic.

 The case is Ide v.
 British Airways, PLC (UK), Case No. 1:20-cv-3542 filed in the Southern District of New York.
-A copy of the complaint is available here.
+A copy of the amended complaint is available here.

 About the case

 The case alleges that British Airways has illegally breached its contracts with its passengers by denying refunds to its passengers for flights that the airline cancelled because of COVID-19.

 The pandemic has caused a sharp decline in demand for international air travel.
 Many airlines – including British Airways – have cancelled previously booked flights to reduce supply in conformity with the reduced demand.
 British Airways’ self-imposed Conditions of Carriage state that: “We will pay fare refunds as set out below if we…cancel a flight.”

 British Airways’ Conditions of Carriage align with longstanding requirements under federal law.
 According to an enforcement notice issued by the United States Department of Transportation (“DOT”) on April 3, 2020, carriers like British Airways have a: